 1. Restart OneDrive

 Simply restarting the OneDrive app can often solve issues related to synchronization.
 On Windows, find the OneDrive icon in your taskbar notification area.
 Right-click on this and select the exit option.
 This will bring up a confirmation prompt.
 Select “Close OneDrive.”
 Then, find OneDrive in the start menu and restart it.
-Alternatively, you can simply restart your computer.
+On an Apple Mac computer the process is similar.